-SECTION 1: INTERIM REBUILDING OBJECTIVE
+SECTION 1: INTERIM REBUILDING OBJECTIVES OBJECTIVE

-- 1. For purposes of the initial analysis in Section 2 below, the interim rebuilding objective is to rebuild the Pacific bluefin tuna (PBF) stock SSB to the historical median (42,592 metric tons (mt)) by 2024. - 2.
-During the interim rebuilding period, secondary management objectives are to: - Maintain fishing opportunities in all existing PBF fisheries to the extent compatible with the interim rebuilding objective; - Maintain an equitable balance of conservation burden among members and between the Eastern Pacific Ocean (EPO) and Western and Central Pacific Ocean (WCPO).
+1. The primaryFor purposes of the initial analysis in Section 2 below, the interim rebuilding objective of this plan is to rebuild the Pacific bluefin tuna (PBF) stock as follows:

+- Initially rebuild the SSB to the historical median (42,592 metric tons (mt)) by 2024; and.
+Rebuild the SSB to 20% of unfished SSB (20% SSB{recent, F=0}), by 2030. - 2.
+During the interim rebuilding period, secondary management objectives are to: - Maintain fishing opportunities in all existing PBF-directed fisheries to the extent compatible with the primaryinterim rebuilding objective; - Maintain an equitable balance of conservation burden among members and between the Eastern Pacific Ocean (EPO) and Western and Central Pacific Ocean (WCPO).